Tgaffaney/AirShare/README.md

 When the transfer is done, *David* will have the image on his phone.

 ![Fifth Image](airShare/Images/5.jpg)

-## What we learned

-- iOS is not meant to transfer moderately sized data to non-iPhones
-- Bluetooth LE is not meant to transfer large files (it still will, just slowly)
-- Networking to other devices is kind of finicky
-- BLE can transfer data over a large distance (up to a football field in length)

 ## Run the project yourself